jnthorp/Tobii_X2-60/README.txt

 Hardware Setup

-The eye tracker camera itself clips onto the base of the computer screen via the clip (I donÕt know how this works yet).
+The eye tracker camera itself clips onto the base of the computer screen via the magnetized clip.

 The eye tracker then plugs into the Tobii console via its own USB cable, and the console draws power from a 19V DC cable and plugs into the computer via an Ethernet cable and Trendnet Ethernet-USB converter.